vlazh/node-hot-loader/README.md

       './server/index',
     ],
   },

-  plugins: [
-    // It's required!
-    // Enable HMR globally.
-    new webpack.HotModuleReplacementPlugin(),
-    // It's not necessary.
-    // Prints more readable module names in the console on HMR updates. new webpack.NamedModulesPlugin(),
-    // It's not necessary.
-    // In order for don't emit files if errors occurred. new webpack.NoEmitOnErrorsPlugin(),
-  ],

   // It may be necessary when your compiled app uses Webpack too, e.g. for frontend serving,
   //   because Webpack sets __dirname to '/'.